vernondcole/idstring/README.md

         serial += 1
         print(serial)

-Gives a result series which ends with:
+Gives a result series which starts with "1Y3R9CB" and loops 925,386 times, ending with:

 >1YYYYVA